imitrob/teleop_gesture_toolbox/README.md

 All available networks can be downloaded from google drive with button from UI menu and they are saved in folder `<gestures pkg>/include/data/Trained_network/`.
 To get information about network, run: `rosrun mirracle_gestures get_info_about_network.py` then specify network (e.g. network0.pkl).

 Train new NN with script (src/learning/learn.py).
 Running script via Jupyter notebook (IPython) is advised for better orientation in learning processes.
+TODO: Publish recorded data-set to gdrive

 Gesture management described above can be summarized into graph:
 ```mermaid